uncopied/blog/content/en/about/team.md

 ### Amandine ROSSIGNOL
 Amandine is a web designer and contributed the UNCOPIED web site wire frames.

+## UNCOPIED Alumni

+### Violette VERSAEVEL (May-Sept 2021)
+Violette, legal intern, brings out of the box thinking, double education in Art History and Intellectual Property, a first experience in a Paris gallery.

+### Nelly JACKSON (June-Sept 2021)
+Nelly, History of Art and Museum Conservation intern, will help bring the Uncopied solution to the post-COVID19 needs of Museums worldwide and more specifically work on our pilot project with the National Museum of Mali.

+### Dia SACKO, Mali Culture (June 2021)
+Dia is foundress of the premier web site on Mali Culture.
+She is a woman of culture, an entrepreneur, a feminist activist, a change maker, an optimist.

 ## Scientific Committee
 As a byproduct of securing art works on a transparent blockchain, UNCOPIED will produce new information accessible to scientists as open data.
 Also, UNCOPIED aims to provide new methods to secure museum digital collections and disseminate metadata about museum objects.
 The role of the scientific committee is to help make these dataset accessible to other researchers, while respecting stakeholders interests, privacy and ethnical concerns.